vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/ignoreME.md

 Up until now, Mythical Mysfits hasn't really been doing anything with source repos, so let's start checking things into repos like we're supposed to.

-Browse to AWS Code Commit in AWS console and review the repositories.
-You should see a StackName-like-service and Stackname-monolith-service.
+Browse to AWS Code Commit in AWS console and review the repositories, you should see 2 repos created by our initial CFN template.
+### StackName-like-service and
+### Stackname-monolith-service.

 2\.
-Clone repos and copy in app code
+Clone the repos and copy in app code

 Earlier in the workshop, we set up the CodeCommit credential helper, so we'll use the HTTPS clone URLs instead of SSH.